Most people ask for general advice, “What should I do?”

 I let them make their own decisions, and I dig a little deeper, and I ask:

-When someone asks me for advice, it means that he or she is stuck, and they are asking me to help them get unstuck.
-If I dispense my advice without knowing the background information, the context of the issue, people involved, place of the issue, and the timeframe, I won’t be helping them, I would be causing them more problems down the road.
+When someone asks me for advice, it means that he or she is stuck.
+They are asking me to help them get unstuck.
+If I dispense my advice without knowing the background information, the context of the issue, people involved, place of the issue, and the timeframe, I won’t be helping them, I would cause them more problems down the road.

 They are asking me to help them move forward, I only can do that if I ask them questions, and not give them advice without proper due diligence.

-I need to help them reframe the issue considering other people worldviews and feeling.
+I need to help them reframe the issue considering other people’s worldviews and feelings.

 So, next time someone asks, “What should I do?”, your answer should not be an answer but a question.